-Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Mitigation Plan Complete Endangered Species Act In accordance with the 2024 Puerto Rican Boa General Project Design Guidelines, if a Puerto Rican Boa (PR Boa) is found in the project action site, work shall cease until the individual moves off on its own.
-If the PR Boa does not move off, the construction N/A manager shall contact the Puerto Rico Department of Natural and Environmental Resources and ask for them to relocate the PR Boa.
+Law, Mitigation Measure or Condition Comments on Mitigation Complete

+Authority, Completed Plan

+or Factor Measures

+Endangered If a Puerto Rican Boa is found in N/A

+Species Act the project activity site, work

+shall cease until the Boa moves

+off on its own.
+If the Boa does not

+move off, the CM shall contact

+the local office of the PRDNER

+(Puerto Rico Department of

+Natural and Environmental

+Resources) and ask for them to

+relocate the Boa.